 E.B.
-White on Idea-Incubation and the Two Faces of Discipline
+White on Creativity and the Two Sides of Discipline

 How to ride the “wave of emotion” in creative work on a raft of conscientious revision.